Blog - Commercial

 Step two: Have a lawyer present

-Always have a lawyer prepare the lease documents.
-A lawyer with experience in commercial leases is highly recommended and this allows the deal to be in order and run smoothly.
+Always have a lawyer prepare the commercial lease documents.
+A lawyer with experience in commercial lease negotiation is highly recommended.
+This will ensure everything is in order and runs smoothly for both parties.

-Step three: Keep the lines of communication open between landlord and tenant
+Step three: Keep the lines of communication open with the tenant

-Step four: Make sure to obtain approval from applicable regulatory bodies
+Step four: Tenant to obtain approval from applicable regulatory bodies

-If there are to be any fit out works undertaken by the tenant, be sure approval is obtained from the appropriate regulatory bodies.
-Examples of these are local councils, and must always happen prior to any works commencing.
+If there are to be any fit-out works undertaken by the tenant, approval is obtained from the appropriate regulatory bodies prior to any works commencing.
+Examples of these include local councils.

 Step six: Have a pre-lease inspection

 Conduct a pre-lease inspection of the property and document the condition of the tenancy prior to lease commencement.
-This step is beneficial for both landlord and tenant.
-It is even better if you can take photos to document, and your smart phone is the perfect way to do this.
+This step of the commercial lease negotiation is beneficial for both landlord and tenant.
+It is strongly recommended that you take photos for documentation purposes (your smartphone is the perfect way to do this).

-The final step is for the owner to make sure the mechanical services of the building, for example lifts, air-conditioning, intercom etc have service agreements in place and are maintained properly.
+You’ll also need to ensure that the mechanical services of the building (for example lifts, air-conditioning, etc) have service agreements in place and are maintained properly.
 For commercial property leases, most tenant issues arise due to issues with the breakdown of these services and can add unnecessary strain to everyone involved.
 Therefore, having all these agreements in place from the beginning of the lease is the best way to handle them.